-To develop an application where you wish to automatically capture data, and then access it from your custom application, the following process has to be used.
+To develop an application where you want to automatically capture data and then access it from your custom application, the following process has to be used.

 - Capture data using the CAPTURE or CAPTURETOFILE commands.

-- Parse the data into a useable format.
+- Parse the data into a usable format.

-In the case of exporting analyzer results (such as I2C packets, serial data, etc) step 3 can be skipped, using an optional parameter which will stream the contents of the file over the socket as part of the response.
-However, the file still needs to be saved to disk, and the response still needs to be parsed, since it is still in a text format.
+In the case of exporting analyzer results (such as I2C packets, serial data, etc.), you can skip Step 3 using an optional parameter that will stream the contents of the file over the socket as part of the response.
+However, the file still needs to be saved to disk, and the response still needs to be parsed since it is still in a text format.